owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 .. tip::

-   Recurse through the project hierarchy using by pattern matching on the constructors,
+   Recurse through the project hierarchy by pattern matching on the constructors,

    .. code:: haskell